CMLL 84th Anniversary Show

 The CMLL 84th Anniversary Show (84.
 Aniversario de CMLL) was a professional wrestling pay-per-view event scripted and produced by the lucha libre wrestling company Consejo Mundial de Lucha Libre (CMLL; Spanish for "World Wrestling Council") that took place on September 16, 2017, in CMLL's home arena Arena México in Mexico City, Mexico.
 The show is the biggest show of the year for CMLL, considered their version of the Super Bowl or WrestleMania.
-The CMLL Anniversary Show is the longest-running annual professional wrestling shows.
+The CMLL Anniversary Show is the longest-running annual professional wrestling show.

 The show featured two separate Lucha de Apuestas, or "bet matches".
 In the first match Zeuxis defeated Princesa Sugehit, forcing her to take off her mask, and the second match saw Gran Guerrero defeat Niebla Roja to unmask him.
 The show featured four additional matches.
-Flip Gordon worked on the undercard, representing the US based Ring of Honor through their working relationship with CMLL and Satoshi Kojima worked on the undercard with Gordon, representing the Japanese-based New Japan Pro-Wrestling through their working relationship with CMLL.
+Flip Gordon worked on the undercard, representing the US-based Ring of Honor through their working relationship with CMLL and Satoshi Kojima worked on the undercard with Gordon, representing the Japanese-based New Japan Pro-Wrestling through their working relationship with CMLL.